gutenbergtools/gutenbergsite/site/help/mobile.md

 Beware that there are many Barnes &amp; Noble titles in print and eBooks that are not free from them, but are free from Project Gutenberg.
 B&amp;N often adds a "Copyright" statement to such old books (for example, Pride and Prejudice, which actually was included with the Nook we tried), but only things like the cover and introduction are copyrighted, the main text is not.
 For older content (95+ years since publication), there is a good chance that Project Gutenberg has it for free, but B&amp;N will charge money for it.
 Of course there might be advantages to the non-free version (such as better formatting).
 Be aware, and make an informed choice.

 ## Kobo Reader
-Kobo has had positive reviews, and is less restrictive about where it gets content than devices from B&amp;N and Amazon.
+Kobo has had positive reviews, and seems to often be less restrictive about where it gets content than devices from B&amp;N and Amazon.

 Putting a Project Gutenberg EPUB file onto a Kobo couldn't be easier.
 Connect your Kobo to your computer, then drag and drop the EPUB from your computer to the Kobo.
 When you disconnect your Kobo, it will automatically ingest the EPUB, and add it to "My Books."

 The [Kobo](https://www.kobo.com/) reader online store includes free access to 100 of the most popular Project Gutenberg titles.
 You need to go through the registration process to get access to the store.
-Direct transfer of downloaded eBooks from a computer to the Kobo did not immediately work for us, but is supposed to be supported.
 The Kobo supports PDF and EPUB formats, and has a simple built-in Web browser that can be used to read eBooks online.
 Project Gutenberg would like to thank Kobo for providing free evaluation readers in 2010.

 ## Android
 The Android operating system is found on many phones and tablets.
 The specific features and applications vary, and there are often customizations to Android that change functionality.
 Android devices include Web browsers that can be used to read Project Gutenberg's text and HTML eBooks online.